Nidumukkala, Tadikonda Mandal,Guntur,

 Most of the people are economically, educationally, socially occupy very low position.
 Nearly 90% of the population is daily wage earners.
 Due to poor financial conditions children are forced to work rather to acquire education for them.
-People depend on agricultural labor for their livelihood.
+People depend on agriculturally labour for their livelihood.
 People are migrated to other places for work.
 People of Nidumukkala parish are economically poor.
 There are no agricultural based industries.
 As agriculture depends on monsoon rains it is not profitable.
 Most of the land is owned by the High caste and other weaker sections are mainly agricultural laborers.

 A few people own small land holdings ranging between 0.5 to 1 acre.
-People have work only for 6 months in a year, they struggle for survival and very often approach the village landlords for loans and these could not cleared and as a result they become as bonded laborers for generations.
+People have work only for 6 months in a year, they struggle for survival and very often approach the village landlords for loans and these could not cleared and as a result they become bonded laborers for generations.

 Need for the church